cap-js-community/websocket/README.md

 });
 ```

+### Value Aggregation

-The respective event annotations (described in sections above) are respected in addition to event emit header specification.
+The respective event annotations (described in sections above) are respected in addition to event emit header
+specification.
+All event annotation values (static or dynamic) and header values are aggregated during event
-Values of all headers and annotations of same semantic type are is unified for single and array values.
+emit according to their kind.
+Values of all headers and annotations of same semantic type are unified for
+single and array values.

 ### WebSocket Format